Cyb3r-Ali/social_app_api/UPDATE.md

 ## Challenges Faced
 We encountered minor issues with Git's line endings during the setup, but we successfully resolved them by configuring Git appropriately.

+While setting up the development environment, we encountered a nodemon issue that prevented automatic server restarts on file changes.
+However, we were able to address and resolve this issue, ensuring smooth development workflow.

-Today's progress marks a significant step forward, and we look forward to further development and improvements in our application.
+Today's progress marks a significant step forward, and we are excited about the upcoming milestones and improvements in our application.